 Try using the Colorblindly Chrome extension on a site you developed to get a better understanding of what it might look like for a person with colorblindness.
 It has settings for different types of colorblindness and will give you a sense of how those users see your site.
 Although the ultimate decision for colors and their placement may be decided well before it comes time to develop, it is important to understand why these decisions matter and why remediation is necessary if it is not accounted for from the start.

 We Have to Understand for Users to be Understood

 Accessibility is more than just a legal requirement.
 Keeping in mind how someone with a disability would interact with the page and the challenges presented when the markup and design aren’t accessible helps create a level of understanding and solidifies the ‘why’ behind accessibility requirements.
 With increased dependency on web applications to perform daily tasks, it’s important to remember why implementing accessibility is so important and the end result.
-For more information on developing an accessible design with your websites, contact our experience design experts today and check out our Accessibility IQ.
+For more information on developing an accessible design with your websites, contact our experience design experts today, download our guide, Digitally Accessible Experiences: Why It Matters and How to Create Them, and check out our Accessibility IQ.
 Read more about the elements of accessible web design from our UX for Accessible Design series today.